With over five billion search queries daily, Google remains the most-used search engine.

 2. Smart Ads Creator

-In the next step, the website will present a preview of the ad and some additional tools to help you refine and customise the elements to your liking.
+In the next step, the website will present a preview of the ad and additional tools to help you refine and customise the elements to your liking.
 Here, you can select the theme, images, content, text, etc.

 As a final step, enter your email ID, and the collection of display ads will reach your inbox in no time.